Macroscopic loops in the loop O(n) model via the XOR trick

-In the next lemma, we show that $G_{\calD}(\omega)$ is a planar graph (morally, a triangulation) whose distances are at most doubled, compared to the triangular lattice~$\bbT$.
-Set $\dist_{G_{\calD}(\omega)}$ to be the graph distance in $G_{\calD}(\omega)$, and define $B_r(v)$ to be the combinatorial ball of radius $r$ around a vertex $v$ in $G_\calD(\omega)$ (with respect to this metric).
-Recall that, for any face $f$ in $\calD$, $\Lambda_r(f)$ is the hexagonal lattice ball of radius $r$ induced by all vertices bordering faces of the ball of radius $r$ around $f$.
+In the next lemma, we show that $G$ is a planar graph (morally, a triangulation) whose distances are at most doubled, compared to the triangular lattice~$\bbT$.
+Recall that $\Lambda_r\subset \bbH$ is induced by all vertices bordering faces of the ball of radius $r$ around $\zero$, whereas~$B_r$ is the combinatorial ball around the vertex associated with~$\zero$.
+A graph is called simple if it has no self-loops or multiple edges; it is non-simple otherwise.